The documentation you're currently reading is for version 2.5.1. Click here to view documentation for the latest stable version.

 - st2stream is an event stream consumption HTTP endpoint where various useful events are posted.
 These events are consumed by WebUI and hubot i.e. ChatOps to update with results etc.

 st2client is the CLI and Python bindings for the BWC API.
-To configure CLI to point to the right
+To configure the CLI to point to

-API, authentication options, suppressing insecure warnings for self-signed certificates and other
+the right API, authentication options, suppress insecure warnings for self-signed certificates and

 st2client is packaged with